Suor/django-cacheops/README.rst

 And there is more to it:

-- decorator to cache any user function as queryset
+- decorators to cache any user function as queryset or by time
-- extension for jinja2 to cache template fragments as querysets
+- extensions for django and jinja2 templates to cache template fragments as querysets or by time
+- concurrent file cache with a decorator
 - a couple of hacks to make django faster